 This building will feature a reception area, offices, a break room with a kitchen area, a conference room, and two ADA-compliant restrooms.
-Emergency eyewash stations will be included in the restrooms.
+The restrooms will also include emergency eyewash stations.

 Maintenance/Recycling Consolidation Building

 The maintenance building will be a steel-frame metal building with pull-through bays long enough to store a transfer trailer with the semi-tractor attached.
 The building will feature an office, break room, and ADA-compliant restroom for maintenance and operation staff.